Warrior III -Virabhadrasana III

 - Experiment with your arms in different positions: out to the sides in a T shape or diagonally behind you, or pressing the palms together either in front of the chest or behind the back.

-- The foot of the lifted leg can be flexed, pointed or ‘flointed’ (pressing through the ball of the foot while keeping the toes back as if in high heels).
+- The foot of the lifted leg can be flexed, pointed or ‘flointed’ (pressing through the ball of the foot while keeping the toes back).

-- For some people turning out the toes of the standing leg before coming into balance is more comfortable.
+- For some people turning out the toes of the standing leg a little before coming into balance is more comfortable.